Just released: How to raise venture capital in 2023

 Venture Capital Insurance (again, also known as “D&O, E&O, and EPL coverage”) can assist by paying the legal fees on the firm’s behalf and retaining qualified counsel to guide you through the life of the investigation.
 Some policies will only start paying once the investigation becomes “Formal” (i.e. through the service of a Wells Notice) but other policies account for the evolving regulatory environment by providing coverage through the Informal Investigation stage as well — this is something you should ask your broker to pursue.

-Between providing defense costs from lawsuits and expenses related to investigations, your Venture Capital Insurance policy has the ability to save you in the hundreds of thousands — even millions.
-It can mean the difference between you having to simply put up with an nuisance investigation and you having to make some really tough financial and organizational decisions just to keep up with lawyers’ bills.
+Between providing defense costs from lawsuits and expenses related to investigations, your venture capital insurance policy has the ability to save you in the hundreds of thousands — even millions.
+It can mean the difference between you having to simply put up with a nuisance investigation and you having to make some really tough financial and organizational decisions just to keep up with lawyers’ bills.

 Next week we’ll take a closer look at lawsuits from your investors: where they come from, how Venture Capital Insurance can protect you, and which factors will determine the price and scope of your insurance coverage.